Graduate students at Mount Allison are typically supported financially by stipends.

 • These are separate forms submitted directly to the Office of Research Services in signed sealed envelopes, sent via campus (or in the case of external referees, to Office of Research Services, Mount Allison University, 65 York St., Sackville NB, E4L 1E4) OR scanned PDFs by e-mail to research@mta.ca

-• NBIF Scholarship Student Data Collection Form
+• NBIF/ResearchNB Scholarship Student Data Collection Form

 • We will also access your transcripts as submitted with your application for graduate studies, and these will be provided to the review committee as part of the assessment process (see evaluation criteria).